-Chromebooks are an innovative alternative to most laptops available on the market.
-If you’re in search of a laptop with a simple operating system that’s easy to use and even easier on your wallet, a Chromebook might be perfect for you.
+Chromebooks are an innovative alternative to Windows-based laptops and MacBooks.
+If you’re in search of a laptop with a simple operating system that’s easy to use and even easier on your wallet, one of the best Chromebooks might be perfect for you.

-There are a few things to consider before buying a Chromebook, though, like their limited hardware and overall capabilities.
+There are a few things to consider before buying a Chromebook, however, like their limited hardware and overall capabilities.
 Read on to learn about how Chromebooks operate and perform compared to other options.

-Like pure Android installs, Chrome OS focuses on Google’s services, like Gmail, YouTube, Maps, and Docs.
-For now, you can still install web-based Chrome Apps from the Chrome Web Store, which is essentially functional web-based code enclosed in a single package that installs, resembles, and functions like mobile apps.
+For now, you can also install web-based Chrome Apps from the Chrome Web Store, which is essentially functional web-based code enclosed in a single package that installs, resembles, and functions like mobile apps.
 Many require an internet connection, while others can function offline.

 Local storage is typically limited, but with 100GB of space online already and the option to expand that significantly if you choose, there’s enough for most tasks and laptop use styles.
-Some Chromebooks come with much more expansive local storage, but that will cost you extra.
+Some Chromebooks come with much more expansive local storage, but that costs extra.

 The benefit of saving almost anything on the web is that you have access to everything from any computer.
 Plus, if your Chromebook ever bites the dust, you won’t have to worry about losing all your apps, documents, and settings.